 - The laws of physics and various cultures depicted in the Myst games and books is often called the D'niverse (pronounced done-ni-verse) after the most prominent race in the storyline.
 Technically, it's actually a multiverse, connecting smaller universes called Ages...

-- The Donkey Kong and Mario series are in the same universe.
-They started as enemies after all and DK still shows up in Mario spin off games.
+- The Donkey Kong, Yoshi and Super Mario Bros. series' are all in the same universe.
+Mario and DK started off as enemies after all and DK still shows up in Mario spin off games and vice-versa.